Frequently Asked Questions About Postpartum Depression & Related Illnesses

 * A history of depression or anxiety in you or your family members

-Diabetes (type 1, 2 or gestational)
+* If you have diabetes (type 1, 2 or gestational)

-Poverty/Low Income
+* Poverty/Low Income women

 What are the symptoms of postpartum psychosis?

-Read The Symptoms of Postpartum Psychosis (In Plain Mama English)Please know that if you have these symptoms you should reach out to your doctor immediately, because this illness has the potential to cause women to do things that are out of character.
-If you can’t reach your doctor, you can also go to the emergency room.
+Read The Symptoms of Postpartum Psychosis (In Plain Mama English).
+Please know that if you have these symptoms (or someone you know has them) you should reach out to your doctor immediately, because this illness can lead women to do dangerous things they wouldn’t normally do.
+If you can’t reach your doctor, you can also go to the emergency room or call 911.
 It’s important to be somewhere where you are safe and medical professionals can help you get stabilized.
 Again, you may only have some of these symptoms and not all of them.
 Postpartum psychosis is temporary and fully treatable with professional help.

 What are the risk factors for postpartum psychosis?